LISFRANC INJURY

 How does a Foot and Ankle Specialist diagnose a Lisfranc Fracture?

 A foot and ankle specialist will take a detailed medical history of the patient and perform a physical exam prior to requesting diagnostic imaging.
-The initial consultation typically involves ordering X-rays, but the specialist may need to order advanced imaging such as CT or MRI scans in order to evaluate more subtle Lisfranc injuries and determine the possible need for surgical consultation.
+The initial consultation typically involves ordering X-rays.
+However, the specialist may need to order advanced imaging such as CT or MRI scans.
+This is in order to evaluate more subtle Lisfranc injuries and determine the possible need for surgical consultation.

 How do specialists treat a Lisfranc Injury?